braybaut/Golang-API/README.md

-## Continuous integration workflow with Codebuild and ECR for Golang APIs
+## Continuous integration  with Codebuild and ECR for Golang APIs

 <p align="center">